gagandeep/Web-Architecture-Evolution/Internet-Protocols.md

 ## Internet protocol suite

 Internet protocol suite also commonly known as TCP/IP protocol suite because of its two foundational protocols namely Transmission Control Protocol (TCP) and the Internet Protocol (IP).
+There are four layers of

 ### Why there are 4 layers?